 expenses of administration and management of the Friends Group.

-After the payment of the administration and management expenses and the setting aside to reserve of such sums as may be deemed expedient, the remaining funds of the Friends Group shall be applied by the Executive Committee in furtherance of the purposes of the Friends Group.
+After the payment of the administration and management expenses and the setting aside to reserve of such sums as may be deemed expedient, the remaining funds of the Friends Group shall be applied by the Executive Committee in the advancement of a scheme or interest for the purposes of the Friends Group.

-The Friends Group shall have the right to hold a petty cash float at a level agreed annually with Lowestoft Town Council.
+The Friends Group shall have the right to hold a petty cash float at a level agreed annually with LTC.

-Any funds raised for a specific project should only be spent on that project unless approval for alternative spending is given by a general meeting of the Friends Group and from Lowestoft Town Council.
+Any funds raised for a specific project should only be spent on that project unless approval for alternative spending is given by a general meeting of the Friends Group and from LTC.

 All moneys at any time belonging to the Friends Group and required for immediate application for its purposes shall be invested by the Executive Committee in or upon such investment, securities or property as it may think fit, subject nevertheless to such authority, approval or consent by the Charity Commissioners as may for the time being be required by law or by the special trusts affecting any property in the hands of the Executive Committee.

-Should the Friends Group not wish to open their own accounts then the Town Council will make arrangements to hold their funds for the Friends Group in a special reserve for the Group.
+Should the Friends Group not wish to open their own accounts then LTC will make arrangements to hold their funds for the Friends Group in a special reserve for the Group.
 This reserve can be accessed at any time by providing minutes of the meeting authorising the release of funds.

 AMENDMENTS & DISSOLUTION

-This constitution may be amended by a 2/3rds majority of members voting at an Annual General Meeting or Special General Meeting of the Friends Group confirmed by a simple majority of members voting at a further Special General Meeting held not less than 28 days after the previous meeting, providing that at both meetings the majority of those present and voting are residents of the local neighbourhood.
-Any changes then have to be approved by Lowestoft Town Council before they can take effect.
+This constitution may be amended by a 2/3rds majority of members voting at an AGM or Special General Meeting of the Friends Group confirmed by a simple majority of members voting at a further Special General Meeting held not less than 28 days after the previous meeting, providing that at both meetings the majority of those present and voting are residents of the local neighbourhood.
+Any changes then have to be approved by LTC before they can take effect.

-If a motion for dissolution of the Friends Group is to be proposed at an Annual General Meeting or a Special General meeting this motion shall be referred to specifically when notice of the meeting is given.
+If a motion for dissolution of the Friends Group is to be proposed at an AGM or a Special General meeting this motion shall be referred to specifically when notice of the meeting is given.

-Lowestoft Town Council has the right to dissolve any Friends Group which is not working in the interest of the asset or is in breach of its constitution.
+LTC has the right to dissolve any Friends Group which is not working in the interest of the asset or is in breach of its constitution.

-In the event of dissolution of the Friends Group the available funds of the Friends Group shall be transferred to Lowestoft Town Council and held in a special reserve for that facility.
+In the event of dissolution of the Friends Group the available funds of the Friends Group shall be transferred to LTC and held in a special reserve for that facility.

-On dissolution the minutes and other records of the Friends Group shall be deposited with Lowestoft Town Council.
+On dissolution the minutes and other records of the Friends Group shall be deposited with LTC.

 Adopted by: